Str8Rogue16/Str8Rogue16/README.md

 - 👋 Hi, I’m @Str8Rogue16
 - 👀 I’m interested in hacking and learning communications between radio waves on the ground as well as in the sky.
-- 🌱 I’m currently learning HTML5/CSS3, JS and Python.
+- 🌱 I’m currently learning Python and Rust.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that will push my brain to the max to fully understand.
-- 📫 How to reach me ...
+- 📫 How to reach me on Twitter is the best way @Str8Rogue16!

 <!---
 Str8Rogue16/Str8Rogue16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.